The Curse of Sleeping Beauty: Plot

-Thomas Kaiser, a painter, has recurring dreams in which he sees a beautiful sleeping girl (India Eisley), but is unable to wake her.
+Thomas Kaiser, a painter, has recurring dreams in which he sees a beautiful sleeping girl but is unable to wake her.
 When he attempts to kiss her, he is always distracted by a vision of a strange building and wakes in sleep paralysis.
 One day, he receives a phone call from a law firm informing him of an inheritance from his estranged uncle, Clive.

-Thomas is informed his uncle committed suicide, leaving him a letter and a property known as Kaiser Gardens.
-The letter tells him to never go to the lower levels of the building and that the family is cursed.
-Thomas is startled to find out the inherited property is the very same building from his dreams.
-While at Kaiser Gardens, Thomas runs into a realtor Linda (Natalie Hall) who gives him the keys and asks him a series of questions.
-That night while sleeping at the property he dreams of the sleeping girl and this time is able to kiss and awaken her.
-She tells him her name is Briar Rose and that they can communicate now that they are close in the physical world.
+Thomas is informed his uncle died by suicide, leaving him a letter and a property known as Kaiser Gardens.
+The letter tells him that the family is cursed.
+He is startled to find that the inherited property is the same building from his dreams.
+That night at the property, he dreams of the sleeping girl and this time is able to kiss and awaken her.
+She tells him her name is Briar Rose.
 He has a false awakening to an attack from the Veiled Demon.
-He wakes up from the nightmare to Billings (Scott Alan Smith) an appraiser knocking on the front door.
-The appraiser tells him many people went missing in the house, but the police found nothing.
-Thomas explores the house and finds mannequins and an unmovable door shrine.
+He wakes up from the nightmare to the appraiser, who tells him that many people went missing in the house, but the police found nothing.
+Thomas finds mannequins in the house and an unmovable door shrine.